flaviofuego/Paralelismo_Methods/README.md

 2. **Efficiency**: Speedup divided by the number of processors
 3. **Scalability**: How performance changes with increasing worker count

-These metrics offer insights into:
-- The effectiveness of parallelization
-- Communication and synchronization overheads
-- Problem size thresholds where parallelization becomes beneficial

 ## Troubleshooting